sudo-tea/Coinflip-Predictor/README.md

 # Coinflip-Predictor
 I asked the new free and open-source ai model https://chat.deepseek.com/ to generate a neural network from scratch to prdict the result of a coinflip.
 The model uses previous results to train itsself.
-The .exe is compiled using pyinstaller.
+I recommend to compile the .exe using pyinstaller.